Granite sliding on granite: friction, wear rates, surface topography, and the scale-dependence of rate-state effects: Results

 When restarting the simulations from the annealing run at 1,200~K, which relaxes the shear stress to half its original value, a small but noticeable overshoot in the friction coefficient is revealed under the given constant sliding velocity in Fig.~\ref{fig:annealing_relaxation}(c).
 This peak might be substantially larger if sliding were imposed by a weak spring of stiffness $k = 20$~N/m, which is not atypical for atomic-force microscope cantilevers.

-{ Besides friction, we also monitored the amount of material having undergone (massive) plastic deformation.
+Besides friction, we also monitored the amount of material having undergone (massive) plastic deformation.
 All atoms being assigned a von Mises strain exceeding 0.5 are counted toward such material.
 This allows us to define a plastification rate $k_\textrm{p}$ as the mass of material having undergone plastic deformation normalized by the product of normal load and sliding distance, which has the same unit as the wear rate $k_\textrm{w}$.
 Fig.~\ref{fig:friction_coefficient}(b) reveals that $k_p$ increases with decreasing velocity, which correlates with the experimentally observed trend on the wear rate $k_w$.
 The simulated $k_p$ numbers are a little less than an order of magnitude greater than the experimentally measured $k_p$ values.
-However, plastification rates in the simulations and experimental wear rates are expected to differ since the underlying mechanisms are scale-dependent, as discussed next. }
+However, plastification rates in the simulations and experimental wear rates are expected to differ since the underlying mechanisms are scale-dependent, as discussed next.
+Nonetheless, our plastification rates correlate nicely with the wear rates obtained in simulations of two colliding $\alpha$-quartz hemispheres having the rather small value of 3.4~nm radius of curvature~\cite{Li2025GRL}.

 A recently developed theory~\cite{Aghababaei2016NM} places the transition from atom-by-atom plastification to debris formation at a critical junction size $d^* = \lambda G \Delta\gamma / \sigma_y^2$, where $\lambda$ is a geometric factor ($\lambda \approx 8/\pi$ for our geometry), $G \approx 60$~GPa is the shear modulus, taken as the rough average of $C_{33}$ and $C_{44}$, and $\sigma_y \approx H/3 \approx 3$~GPa is the yield strength, approximated as one third of the indentation hardness $H$.
 This gives a critical junction size of $d^* \approx 60$~nm, above which debris forms, which is clearly larger than our simulated contacts and thus consistent with our findings.
 For the larger experimental contacts, however, debris formation should dominate.